MarekO-Dev/fibonacci_sequence/README.md

 ### Description:

-A tool that has various different features related to fibonacci sequence.
+A tool that has various features related to fibonacci sequence.

 ### Features: